thautwarm/RSolve/README.md

 # RSolve

-A general solver for type checking for programming languages and real world puzzles with complex constraints.
+A general solver for type checkers of programming languages and real world puzzles with complex constraints.

 ## About

-A Hello World program could be found at `src/Main.hs` to solve a complex problem.

-The descriptions for this problem are presented through following link:
+A Hello World program could be found at `src/Main.hs` which solves a complex problem described with following link:

 https://www.zhihu.com/question/68411978/answer/332459717.

-Also, much easier cases using the same background as above problem (logic constraints described with four options `A, B, C, D`) could be enjoyale:
+Also, much easier cases taking the same background as above problem (logic constraints described with four options `A, B, C, D`) could be enjoyale:

 ```haskell
 test2 = do